RobotVisionHKA/basalt/README.md

 ../build/basalt_vio --dataset-path ../../tumvi_data/test --cam-calib ../../DenseReconstruction/basalt/data/test_1024_cropped.json --dataset-type euroc --config-path ../../DenseReconstruction/basalt/data/tumvi_512_config.json --marg-data ../../tumvi_data/test/temp_keyframe_data --show-gui 1 --keyframe-data ../../tumvi_data/test/kf_data --use-imu 1
 ```

 ****_the keyframe_data_path must point to the _basalt_keyframe_data_ folder within the parent directory of the dataset sequence for MonoRec to be compatible i.e. able to read the poses and keypoints.
-That is how the dataloader is implemented_**
+That is how the dataloader is implemented.**